 Klondike State Forest

-Klondike State Forest (Oswego #3) encompasses 867 acres of diverse landscape in the town of Amboy in Southeastern Oswego County.
-Recreational activities such as hunting, fishing, trapping and informal nature observation are frequently enjoyed on the property.
+Klondike State Forest encompasses 867 acres of diverse landscape in the town of Amboy in southeastern Oswego County.
+Recreational activities such as hunting, fishing, hiking, trapping and nature observation are frequently enjoyed on the property.
+There is a multi-purpose trail that can also be used for hiking or cross country skiing.
+This trail is open for use by CP3 permit holders using an ATV.

 The land that is now Klondike State Forest was originally cleared and used for farm land and timber products by European settlers and Revolutionary War Veterans.
 Unfortunately for many farmers in the area, soil and weather conditions were not fit for intensive agriculture.
 Shale and sandstone rocks created an area that was moderately rocky with highly acidic soil characteristics.
 Less than premium soils and prolonged freezing and wet periods made turning a sustainable profit very difficult.
 As a result, many farmers abandoned their farms and headed out to the Midwest in search of more productive land.